UniLogin/UniLogin/README.md

 make html
 ```

-Documentation will be compile to `docs/build/html`.
+Documentation will be compiled to `docs/build/html`.

 ## License